SaritaLil/SaritaLil/README.md

-<h2 align="left">Hi!
+<h2 align="center">Hi!
 My name is Sarah and I'm a web developer student, from Spain</h2>

 <div align="center">